LeonelListro/week2-landing/README.md

 Week3:
 Get some style 😘!!!
 In this week we are going to learn about CSS and try to desing the landing page.

+Week4:
+We turn responsive now!
+No more pxs, in this week we are going to get some flexbox and a responsive desing!.

 ```
 In this awesome landing page you can find a lot of information about the company